 When you shave against the grain, the hair is trimmed so short — and left with such a pointed tip — that it’s far easier for it to get embedded in the skin rather than growing outwards.
 Shaving in the right direction leaves hairs flush with the skin, and less likely to start tunneling in.

 As for those hairs caused by clogged skin follicles, they’re easy to prevent too.
-A good exfoliating prep scrub, applied before shaving, will get rid of the gunk that’s blocking those hairs, allowing them to grow free without interference.
+A good exfoliating prep scrub, used before shaving, will get rid of the gunk that’s blocking those hairs, allowing them to grow free without interference.

 How to Get Rid of Razor Bumps

-Like we said, the best tip for how to get rid of shaving bumps is to prevent them from happening in the first place.
+Like we said, the best tip for getting rid of shaving bumps is to prevent them from happening in the first place.
 But if it’s too late for that, there are a couple things you can do.
 If you can actually see the hair responsible for the bump, it’s possible to guide it out of the skin with a pair of tweezers, thus removing the source of the problem, but there are two major caveats here: Firstly, always be sure to sterilize the tweezers in boiling water for 15 minutes first — otherwise you run the risk of introducing more bacteria to the hair follicle and increasing the risk of further infection.
 Secondly, the trick here is to guide the hair out from under the skin — not to pluck it out of the follicle entirely.
 Doing the latter will cause the next hair to have to grow out from under the skin again, putting you right back where you started.